googlefonts/roboto-flex-avar2/README.md

-RobotoA2
+Roboto Delta
 ===========

-Alpha version of RobotoFlex made with avar2 data. (work in progress)
+Fully parametric version of RobotoFlex made with avar2 data. (work in progress)

 Table of contents